esriedel/coffee-shop-marketing/README.md

 Cluster 0 (Speciality Hangout) and 8 (Neighborhood Nonprofit) will see little benefit from marketing with the coefficients indicating basically a 1:1 return from marketing investment.
 Indeed the models suggest that marketing accounts for very little of revenue.

 On the opposite end, Clusters 4, 6, and 7, allow show the potential to have a nearly 2:1 return on revenue from each dollar invested into marketing.
+Indeed, with revenues considerably lower than the overall mean for all coffee shops, shops in clusters 4 and 6, seem to have a good opportunity to expand business.
+Shops in cluster 7 (Downtown Coffee Bar), however, are already doing well in daily revenue and may want to consider whether they wish to expand further.